-THE MARY TOWNSEND AND WILLIAM CLARKE MASON MEMORIAL PRIZE IN SCULP-Mr. Mason's affiliation with the First awarded in 1954.
-Academy as one of its Directors he was ever alert to the encouragement of all students, particularly those studying sculpture.
-In 1954 and 1956 he made substantial gifts, not as an endowment, but to be used as awards by the sculpture faculty to a worthy student, or students, at the time of the ed in 1955. spring competitions.
-The continuance of these awards as memorials to her parents is made possible through the generosity of their daughter, Mrs. Henry Lea Hudson.
+THE MARY TOWNSEND AND Mr. Mason's affiliation with the First awarded in 1954.
+Academy as one of its Directors he he made substantial gifts, not as an student, or students, at the time of the ed in 1955. spring competitions.
+The continuance of these awards as memo- THE GIMBEL PRIZE-Through daughter, Mrs. Henry Lea Hudson.
 In 1975 \$200.00 was awarded.